NG-Glen/qiskit/docs/getting_started.rst

         pip install qiskit[visualization]

-    It is worth pointing out that if you're a zsh user (which is the default shell on newer versions of macOS), you'll need to put ``qiskit[visualization]`` in quotes:
+    It is worth pointing out that if you're a zsh user (which is the `default login shell <https://support.apple.com/en-us/HT208050>`__ on newer versions of macOS), you'll need to put ``qiskit[visualization]`` in quotes:

     .. code:: sh